Faisal2201/mba-it-project-kpm-engineering/README.md

 **Implementation of Cloud-Based Infrastructure in Business Operations: A Professional Study by an IT Engineer**

+📘 Project Overview

-This repository showcases my MBA in Information Technology project (D.Y.
-Patil Institute of Technology, 2025).
+This academic project was completed as part of my MBA in Information Technology at D.Y.
+Patil University.

-The study explores how cloud-based infrastructure improves business operations, scalability, and system efficiency within engineering organisations.
+It explores how cloud-based infrastructure can improve business operations through scalability, security, and cost optimization.

-**Company Case Study:** KPM Engineering

-**Focus Areas:**

-* Cloud Infrastructure Implementation

-* IT System Modernisation

-* Business Efficiency through Cloud Adoption

-* Real-world Data Collection \& Analysis

-**Files Included:**

-\* MBA\_Project\_Cloud-Based\_Infrastructure.pdf (without certificates)

-\* Final\_Presentation\_Slides.pptx
+The study draws from professional insights and practical experience gained while working in the IT industry, particularly focusing on the implementation and management of cloud systems within an engineering organization.

+🎯 Objectives

+To understand cloud infrastructure adoption in real-world business environments.

+To identify key benefits such as flexibility, performance, and operational efficiency.

+To analyze challenges and provide strategies for smoother cloud migration.

+🧩 Project Deliverables

+📄 MBA Project Report (PDF) - Without Certificates

+🎞️ Final Presentation (PPTX)

+🏫 Academic Association

+University: D.Y.
+Patil University

+Program: Master of Business Administration (Information Technology)

+💡 Note

+This project is intended purely for academic and professional learning purposes.
+It does not disclose any confidential or proprietary information related to any organization.